Airline reservations system: Fare quote and ticketing

 The Fares data store contains fare tariffs, rule sets, routing maps, class of service tables, and some tax information that construct the price – "the fare".
 Rules like booking conditions (e.g. minimum stay, advance purchase, etc.) are tailored differently between different city pairs or zones, and assigned a class of service corresponding to its appropriate inventory bucket.
 Inventory control can also be manipulated manually through the availability feeds, dynamically controlling how many seats are offered for a particular price by opening and closing particular classes.

 The compiled set of fare conditions is called a fare basis code.
 There are two systems set up for the interchange of fares data — ATPCO and SITA, plus some system to system direct connects.
 This system distributes the fare tariffs and rule sets to all GDSs and other subscribers.
 Every airline employs staff who code air fare rules in accordance with yield management intent.
 There are also revenue managers who watch fares as they are filed into the public tariffs and make competitive recommendations.
 Inventory control is typically manipulated from here, using availability feeds to open and close classes of service.

 The role of the ticketing complex is to issue and store electronic ticket records and the very small number of paper tickets that are still issued.
 Miscellaneous charges order (MCO) is still a paper document; IATA has working groups defining the replacement document the electronic multipurpose document (EMD) as at 2010.
 The electronic ticket information is stored in a database containing the data that historically was printed on a paper ticket including items such as the ticket number, the fare and tax components of the ticket price or exchange rate information.
 In the past, airlines issued paper tickets; since 2008, IATA has been supporting a resolution to move to 100% electronic ticketing.
 So far, the industry has not been able to comply due to various technological and international limitations.
 The industry is at 98% electronic ticket issuance today, although electronic processing for MCOs was not available in time for the IATA mandate.

 Notable systems

 History

+American Airlines and Teleregister Company developed a number of automated airline booking systems known as Reservisor. it first version was an electromechanical version of the flight boards introduced for the "sell and report" system that was installed in American's Boston reservation office in February 1946.
+These simple vacuum tube and electromechanical computers were based on telephone switching systems made by Teleregister.

-Until the 1950s, airline reservations used manual systems at centralized reservation centers, which consisted of groups of people in a room with physical cards that represented inventory, in this case, seats on airplanes.
-In the late 1950s, American Airlines wanted a system that would allow real-time access to flight details in all of its offices, and the integration and automation of its booking and ticketing processes.
+In the late 1950s, the American Airles wanted a system that would allow real-time access to flight details in all of its offices, and the integration and automation of its booking and ticketing processes.
 It introduced an electronic reservations system, Magnetronic Reservisor, in 1952.
-In 1964, it developed the Sabre (Semi-Automated Business Research Environment).
-Sabre's breakthrough was its ability to keep inventory correct in real time, accessible to agents around the world.